 |£500,001 to £1,000,000||£655.00|

 Please note however that on first registration of land or registration of a new Lease or Transfer of Part of the land in a title (e.g. a new house on a housing development) the above Land Registry fees will double.

 SDLT is often payable on a house purchase.
 The tax is complex and the amount payable depends on many factors (e.g. is this a second home, have you ever owned a house before?)
 You can calculate the amount you will need to pay by using https://www.tax.service.gov.uk/calculate-stamp-duty-land-tax/#/intro or if the property is in Wales by using the Welsh Revenue Authority website https://beta.gov.wales/landtransactiontax-calculator

 Leasehold Sale & Purchase

-On a Leasehold sale or purchase a fee will be payable to the Landlord or Managing Agent for a management pack on a sale or when we notify them of change of ownership.
-The fee is set by the Landlord or Managing Agents and varies depending on the development but can be anything up to £400 plus (excluding VAT) Sometimes a further fee is also payable to them for consent to transfer or a Deed of Covenant.
-Again, this could be £250 plus (excluding VAT).
+On a Leasehold sale or purchase, a fee will be payable to the Landlord or Managing Agent for a management pack on a sale or when we notify them of change of ownership.
+The fee is set by the Landlord or Managing Agents and varies depending on the development but can be anything up to £400 plus (excluding VAT) Sometimes a further fee is also payable to them for consent to transfer or a Deed of Covenant, this could be £250 or more (excluding VAT).

 We set out an example of our fees and disbursements on a straightforward freehold sale and purchase.
 Please click here Example Fees.